I figured a bowl of soup and a grill cheese sandwich would do quite nicely for lunch.

 We have to try this

-What else would explain asparagus cheesy potato soup?
-Once we buy something like this we become trapped between the shame of throwing food away and the embarrassment of tossing it into the food drive box.
+Other than novelty, how else can one explain asparagus cheesy potato soup?
+Once we buy something like this we become trapped between the shame of throwing it away and the humiliation of tossing it into the food drive box.

 I’ve been looking for this forever, let’s stock up